Kit Kat Muddy Buddies

 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My favorite way to send muddy buddies, or any baked good, is in plastic storage containers like these Glad Food Storage Containers.
+My favorite way to send muddy buddies, or any baked good, is in plastic storage containers like those disposable Glad containers.
 I can never have too many of these containers in my kitchen.
 In fact, they’re all I buy.
 My storage drawer is filled to the brim with them!
 They’re reusable but they’re cheap enough (especially at Walmart) that if they disappear I can buy more easily.
+I love making Kit Kat Muddy Buddies to ship for the holidays because they don’t break like cookies might.
+The storage containers won’t break in transit either so you won’t have a mess at the other end.

 There are double the Kit Kats in this recipe: melted into the chocolate coating and chopped up in the mix.
 I ate way, way too much of these. #yogapantsforever